 - Checking your business credit score

-The Bad — Tax Trouble From Skipping the Formal Loan Process
+The Bad: Tax Trouble From Skipping the Formal Loan Process

-Even if you don’t pay interest, the IRS still assumes the lender should have collected something.
-The IRS sets a minimum interest rate for loans and taxes the lender as if they received this much.
+Even if you don’t pay interest, the IRS still assumes your friend or family member collects interest on the personal loan agreement between friends.
+The IRS sets a minimum interest rate for loans and taxes the lender under the assumption they received that amount.
 This extra bill could be a nasty surprise for someone doing you a personal favor, which is why you should pay them a fair interest rate.

-The Ugly — You Put Your Relationships at Risk
+The Ugly: You Put Your Relationships at Risk

 Before You Make It Personal…

-By working with an official lender, you could avoid the risks involved with borrowing from family and friends.
+By working with an official lender, you avoid the risks involved with borrowing from family and friends.
 Be sure to consider all your options as you figure out how to borrow money for small business costs.

 This isn’t to say you should never borrow money from family and friends for your business.
-The key is to treat a loan agreement as seriously as any other business deal.
+The key is to treat a loan agreement between friends as seriously as any other business deal.
 That way your personal loan will only lead to good results – and you can skip the bad and the ugly.